Misc

 Mississippi River Pool 12

-Water level is stable at 5.6 feet at Dubuque Lock and Dam and 8.1 feet at the RR bridge.
-Water temperature is around 70 degrees.
+Water level is steady at 4.8 feet at Dubuque Lock and Dam and 7.4 feet at the RR bridge.
+Water temperature is around 77 degrees.
 Black Crappie - Good: Crappie are starting to show up in the creel; use minnows in brush piles in the larger sloughs.
 Bluegill - Good: Try fishing along the weedline edges that are starting to show back up after the flood receded.
 Channel Catfish - Excellent: The bite has been phenomenal; most anglers are using stink bait.
 Flathead Catfish - Fair: Anglers are using trot lines where they can find non-flooded banks.
 Freshwater Drum - Excellent: Use big crayfish to catch big drum.
 Try a simple egg sinker worm rig in areas of moderate current.
 Largemouth Bass - Excellent: Bass are stacked up along shoreline weed edges.
 Northern Pike - Good: Pike, like other predators, are seen feeding on the abundant forage along the shorelines.
 Smallmouth Bass - Excellent: Try small crankbaits or spinners along rock lines.
 Walleye - Good: Many anglers are targeting smaller flowing sloughs with crankbaits.
 White Bass - Good: White bass have been a consistent in the creel.
 Try flashy spinners in tailwater areas.

 Mississippi River Pool 13

-The water level is stable and near 5.7 feet at Bellevue.
-Water temperature is 71 degrees.
+The water level is steady at 4.5 feet at Bellevue.
+Water temperature is 77 degrees.
 The water is clear.
 Black Crappie - Good: Crappie are starting to show up in the creel; use minnows in brush piles in the larger sloughs.
 Bluegill - Excellent: Some sorting may be needed to find nicer bluegill; many are being caught with worm rigs along the main channel shoreline.
 Brown Bullhead - No Report: Anglers using egg sinker and worm rigs in the lower pool above Clinton are catching good numbers of this unique bullhead.
 Channel Catfish - Excellent: Channel catfishing has been phenomenal post-flood; most anglers are using stink bait.
 Freshwater Drum - Excellent: Drum are a consistent biter in moderate current areas; use an egg sinker and worm rig.
 Largemouth Bass - Excellent: Find weed lines away from the main channel.
 Anglers are using gaudy spinnerbaits or frog imitation lures.
 Smallmouth Bass - Excellent: Try spinners or jigs around rock lines to catch abundant smallies.
 Walleye - Good: Some vegetation is starting to float after the flood making keeping a crankbait in the water a little difficult.
 White Bass - Good: Try white jigs or small spinners in the Bellevue tailwaters.

 Mississippi River Pool 14